chinootes/cs/notes/lang.java.lib.collection.md

 | `subSet(a,b)` | elements between *a* and *b* including *a* |
 | `comparator()` | Comparator object which defines underlying sorting technique  |
 |                   |   (If we're using default natural sorting order, then it simply returns null) |

+Sorted collections use [[lang.java.lib.collection.comparable]] or [[lang.java.lib.interfaces.func.comparator]] to determine the natural ordering of the objects.
+If the class doesn't implement `Comparable` and no `Comparator` is passed, adding elements to the collection will result in a [[NullPointerException|dev.issues.exception.types.unchecked.null pointer]].

 Same methods are also applicable for Map.

 #### Navigable